macleginn/bivaltyp/content/languages/descriptions/Assyrian_Neo_Aramaic.md

 ```

 Non-core arguments are typically flagged by prepositions.
-Some non-core arguments have the status represented as "BARE", see (Say, in prep.) for details.
+Some non-core arguments have the status represented as "EXT/REL", "REL" or "BARE".
+In a nutshell, "REL" are arguments that are normally marked by a clitic attached to the head element, which very often co-exists with constructions where such arguments are fronted and do not bear any over markers ("EXT").
+Arguments tagged as "BARE" are also unflagged and unindexed and are not associated with possessive clitics and/or clause-initial position.
+See (Say, 2020) for details.

 ### Case system
 There is no morphological case on nouns.